alexch/codelikethis/public/lessons/server_side_javascript/routing.md

 * `/` - home page
 * `/articles` - list of all articles
 * `/articles/1` - article with id 1

+* `/articles.json` - list of all articles in JSON format
+* `/articles/1.json` - article with id 1 in JSON format

 We haven't learned about databases yet, which is fine: